 The 10 Best Quilting Machines

 This wiki has been updated 40 times since it was first published in April of 2015.
 With some handcrafted quilts selling for huge sums, you could do worse for a home business.
 Of course, it's also fine if you just want to create a cherished hand-me-down for your family.
 Either way, you'll find the perfect machine for your needs on our list.
 We've included models for both beginners and the more experienced, at various price points to meet a wide variety of budgets.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes